What is olaparib?

 Dealing with prostate cancer

-Being diagnosed and living with prostate cancer can change how you feel about life.
-If you or your loved one is dealing with prostate cancer you may feel scared, stressed or even angry.
-There is no ‘right’ way to feel and everyone reacts differently.
+Being diagnosed and living with prostate cancer can change how you think and feel about life.
+If you or your loved one is dealing with prostate cancer, it's normal to feel scared, stressed or even angry.
+Lots of men with prostate cancer can get these kinds of thoughts and feelings.
+But there is no ‘right’ way to feel, and everyone reacts in their own way.
 You may find it helpful to read our information on living with advanced prostate cancer.
 Also, our wellbeing hub has information to help support you in looking after your emotional, mental, and physical wellbeing.

 If you are close to someone with prostate cancer, find out more about how you can support someone with prostate cancer and where to get more information.